edward70/edward70/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on building [data science](https://github.com/edward70/ipynb) skills
+- 🔭 I’m currently working on broadening my CS knowledge
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently learning how to cook instant ramen
 - 👯 I’m looking to collaborate on open source projects
 - 🤔 I’m looking for help with competitive programming
-- 💬 Ask me about debugging a tricky runtime error
+- 💬 Ask me about computational complexity theory
 - 📫 How to reach me: [LinkedIn](https://linkedin.com/in/edward70)
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: the axiom of choice is true